 If your application presents the possibility or the necessity that one of the parameters, torque, angle, speed, drive direction or depth of screw engagement, may change, we strongly recommend the use of an electronic programmable screwdriver.

-EC screwdriver systems (MINIMAT-EC-Servo, NANOMAT-EC, MICROMAT-EC, MINIMAT-EC) offer free programmability of the screwdriving parameters.
+EC-Screwdriver systems (MINIMAT® EC-Servo screwdriver, NANOMAT® EC screwdriver, MICROMAT® EC screwdriver, MINIMAT® EC screwdriver) offer free programmability of the screwdriving parameters.
 Changes to the screw tightening process can be easily implemented, even from one screw position to the next.

-The reverse, it is determined that consistent parameters apply to all screws in an assembly, means that a standard pneumatic shut-off driver (NANOMAT, MICROMAT, MINIMAT or MINIMAT-E screwdriver) may be a suitable solution.
+The reverse, it is determined that consistent parameters apply to all screws in an assembly, means that a standard pneumatic shut-off driver (NANOMAT® screwdriver, MINIMAT® screwdriver) may be a suitable solution.

-Criterion B: Process Reliability
+Criterion B: Process Security

-Process reliability is a very broad concept and has a notable impact as to the scope and cost of the selected screwdriving system.
-The requirements for process reliability should be clearly defined in advance.
+Process Security is a very broad concept and has a notable impact as to the scope and cost of the selected screwdriving system.
+The requirements for process security should be clearly defined in advance.

-Whilst for one screwdriving application a simple pass/fail signal may be sufficient, the next application may demand that documentation and final values for each step in the screw run down process are recorded, controlled and evaluated.
+Whilst for one screwdriving application a simple pass/fail signal my be sufficient, the next application my demand that documentation and final values for each step in the screw run down process are recorded, controlled and evaluated.

-Simple pass fail signals are available with both pneumatic and electric (EC screwdrivers).
-To record, control, document and evaluate the screw assembly steps we would usually apply a screwdriving system based upon the EC/EC-Servo technique.
+Simple pass fail signals are available with both pneumatic and electric (EC-Screwdrivers).
+To record, control, document and evaluate the screw assembly steps we would usually apply a screwdriving system based upon the EC-technique.
+Alternatively pneumatic screwdriver spindles with optional modules for torque/angle could also be considered.

 Additional consideration may be required in conjunction with the assembly of product safety critical components (i.e. automotive brake components).
-This may be in the form of confirmation and evaluation of screwdriving results via an independent torque brake components).
-This may be in the form of confirmation and evaluation of screwdriving results via an independent torque sensing system or in the need of redundancy, via the EC screwdriving system in connection with the use of an additional torque measuring system.
+This may be in the form of confirmation and evaluation of torque results via an independent torque sensing system or in the need of redundancy, via the EC Screwdriving system in connection with the use of an additional torque measuring system.